ember-best-practices/memory-leak-examples/exercises/exercise-3.md

 * Don't assume a fix actually fixed a leak until verification occurs.
 * Be wary of transpilation side-effects.
 While Babel and others do well in most circumstances, they can indirectly cause issues.
-* Scope leaks occurs just by having access to variables in scope, even if they're not used.
+* Scope leaks occur just by having access to variables in scope, even if they're not used.
 * To fix scope leaks, extract closure creation into functions with just the right amount of state in scope.